lucrnz/lucdevnet-site/src/content/blog/20220928-hello-world.md

 title: "Hello World: The suffering of modern web development"
 pubDate: "2022-09-28"
 description: "My experience building this site and how modern web development is"
-longDescription: "Article describing my experience building a website as a single-page-application, including reflection on technologies like Svelte, TypeScript and Express"
+summary: "Article describing my experience building a website as a single-page-application, including reflection on technologies like Svelte, TypeScript and Express"
-coverImg: "/images/blog/20220928-hello-world/pexels-pixabay-261579.jpg"
+coverImg: "/images/blog/20220928-hello-world/hello-world-hero.webp"
-coverAlt: "Cup Filled With Coffee Near Book"
+coverAlt: "Illustration showing Wave emoji"
 tags: "webdev, javascript"
 ---